SamerAlsayegh/node-steam-bot-manager/README.md

 ---
 Stable versions via npm (incase your version contains certain bugs, try these builds):
 - 1.0.46

+#### Git Version
+Frequently the Github source will not be the same version as the latest npm version.
+This is because the npm versions are often the stable ones.
+Github will contain the developmental and possibly even broken versions at times (official versions will be stated in the commit)

 ## Credits:
 - [Undeadkillz](https://github.com/Undeadkillz) | Add me on: **[Steam](http://steamcommunity.com/profiles/76561198042954517/)**